ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

 *   ``PSA_SUCCESS``: the ``output`` buffer contains ``*output_length`` bytes of cryptographic-quality random data.
 Note that this may be less than ``output_size``; in this case the core should call the driver's ``"add_entropy"`` method to supply at least ``"reseed_entropy_size"`` bytes of entropy before calling ``"get_random"`` again.
 *   ``PSA_ERROR_INSUFFICIENT_ENTROPY``: the core must supply additional entropy by calling the ``"add_entropy"`` entry point with at least ``"reseed_entropy_size"`` bytes.
 *   ``PSA_ERROR_NOT_SUPPORTED``: the random generator is not available.
-This is only permitted if the driver specification for random generation has the `fallback property <fallback_>`_ enabled.
+This is only permitted if the driver specification for random generation has the `fallback property <fallback>` enabled.
 *   Other error codes such as ``PSA_ERROR_COMMUNICATION_FAILURE`` or ``PSA_ERROR_HARDWARE_FAILURE`` indicate a transient or permanent error.

+.. _fallback:

 Fallback
 ~~~~~~~~

 Sometimes cryptographic accelerators only support certain cryptographic mechanisms partially.
 The capability description language allows specifying some restrictions, including restrictions on key sizes, but it cannot cover all the possibilities that may arise in practice.
 Furthermore, it may be desirable to deploy the same binary image on different devices, only some of which have a cryptographic accelerators.
-For these purposes, a transparent driver can declare that it only supports a `capability <driver-description-capability_>`_ partially, by setting the capability's ``"fallback"`` property to true.
+For these purposes, a transparent driver can declare that it only supports a `capability <driver-description-capability>` partially, by setting the capability's ``"fallback"`` property to true.

 If a transparent driver entry point is part of a capability which has a true ``"fallback"`` property and returns ``PSA_ERROR_NOT_SUPPORTED``, the core will call the next transparent driver that supports the mechanism, if there is one.
-The core considers drivers in the order given by the `driver description list <driver-description-list_>`_.
+The core considers drivers in the order given by the `driver description list <driver-description-list>`.

 If all the available drivers have fallback enabled and return ``PSA_ERROR_NOT_SUPPORTED``, the core will perform the operation using built-in code.
 As soon as a driver returns any value other than ``PSA_ERROR_NOT_SUPPORTED`` (``PSA_SUCCESS`` or a different error code), this value is returned to the application, without attempting to call any other driver or built-in code.